- Details

 If we can find out the cause of the Jock Itch - and remove it - the Jock itch will heal naturally.
 Also - it will never come back.

-This situation usually only arises when there is too much sweet or savoury starchy food in the diet - as is frequently the case with modern Western diet: bread, cereals, pizza, cookies, cake, pie, donuts and more.
+This situation usually often arises when there is too much sweet or savoury starchy food in the diet (a high toxin diet) - as is frequently the case with modern Western diet: bread, pasta, cereals, pizza, cookies, cake, pie, donuts and more.

 More about Jock Itch